Today’s Solutions: February 01, 2026

 8. Paint.

-Anything creative helps reduce stress and you can display your beautiful creations in your home.
+Anything creative helps reduce stress, and you can display your beautiful creations in your home.
 From paint-by-numbers to watercolors, there’s something for all skill levels, so don’t be intimidated to pull out your easel.

 9. Pick up pottery.

 Painting not your style?
-Pottery offers the same creativity benefits plus you’ll feel a sense of pride every time you drink out of your handmade mug.
+Pottery offers the same creativity benefits, plus you’ll feel a sense of pride every time you drink out of your handmade mug.

 10. Craft some candles.

-Candles are a soothing addition to your home or meditation space and they’re so easy to make.
+Candles are a soothing addition to your home or meditation space and they’re easy to make.
 Just order some beeswax and wicks and scent them with whatever smells bring you the most joy.

 Hobbies give us a sense of purpose and pride outside of the professional world.
 If you’re looking for a creative challenge or just a fun activity for a lazy Saturday, this list is a great place to start!